OpenCSPM/opencspm-darkbit-community-controls/README.md

 This repository is meant to be used in conjunction with an installation of the [OpenCSPM](https://github.com/opencspm/opencspm) solution.

+## What is OpenCSPM?

+[OpenCSPM](https://github.com/opencspm/opencspm) is an open-source Cloud Security Posture Management solution that continuously collects, parses, and analyzes cloud configuration metadata for security issues in AWS, GCP, and Kubernetes environments.

 ## Authorship

 This repository was developed and is maintained by [Darkbit, LLC](https://darkbit.io)